October 21, 2006

 .

-Historic Princeton University, founded in 1746, is located in the borough of Princeton, NJ and we spent a sunny (but chilly) autumn day checking out the town and school.
+Historic Princeton University, founded in 1746, is located in the borough of Princeton, NJ and we’ve been to handful of football games here in what is a great setting all around.
 This small, upscale community in Central Jersey is a wonderful place to live and visit as the residential area gives way to a great central road (Nassau Street) with mostly local businesses.
 On the other side of Nassau is the University, which takes up about half the town.
-Princeton gives off an aura of prestige and many great minds have studied at the school that has produced over 30 Nobel Prize winners.
+Princeton gives off an aura of prestige and many great minds have studied at the school that has produced dozens of Nobel Prize winners.
 Athletics has a significant place at the university and Princeton was part of the first collegiate game against Rutgers in 1869.
 The Tigers sport quite a history with four national championships in the 1900s and many members in the College Football Hall of Fame.
-After becoming a part of the Ivy League, the school won 11 conference championships with the last outright title coming in 2018.
+After becoming a part of the Ivy League, the school won 13 conference championships with the last outright title coming in 2021.
 The Tigers moved into wonderfully designed Princeton Stadium (capacity: 27,733) in 1998 after spending 82 years at Palmer Stadium.

 Prestige Ranking: 3 out of 5